robwillup/mithrandir/README.md

-# Always Learning: Software Engineering & Computer Science
+# Software Engineering & Computer Science Notebook

 This repo is my notebook where I try to keep all the relevant content I've been learning about computer science and software engineering.
 This practice